blugnu/test/README.md

 ### Using Matchers

-The `To` method of an expectation delegates the evaluation of a test to a matcher, usually provided by a factory function where the factory function itself is named to fluently express the expected outcome, e.g.:
+The `To` method of an expectation delegates the evaluation of a test to a type-safe matcher, usually provided by a factory function where the factory function itself is named to fluently express the expected outcome, e.g.:

 ```go
   Expect(got).To(Equal(expected))